 - Accepting off-campus work without prior authorization

-If you are an F-1 student who has fallen out of status and would like to continue your studies, there are two methods to regain your status.
+If you are an F-1 student who has fallen out of status and would like to continue your studies, there are two ways to regain your status.
 Each has its own requirements, costs, and risks.
 Before reviewing your options, please be sure you understand the difference between visa and status.
 Also, please note that there is no “grace period” if you have fallen out of status; if you believe you are no longer in status, it is recommended that you take prompt action to correct the situation.

 Students in the U.S. who have fallen out of F-1 status may depart and then reenter the country with a new I-20, effectively ‘resetting’ their status.
 Students considering travel to regain status should first meet with an OIA adviser to discuss their options.